Skip to main content

 Virtual Private Network (VPN)

 VPNs (Virtual Private Networks) are often used to create a secure IPSec tunnel with internet-based or private MPLS networks.
 A VPN is easy to set up, but it lacks reliability (if internet-based) and speed.
 The end point can be terminated at the AWS VPC or at the VMware Cloud SDDC.
-For this disaster recovery solution, we created connectivity to AWS FSx for NetApp ONTAP from the on-premises network.
-So, it can be terminated at the AWS VPC (Virtual Private Gateway or Transit Gateway) where FSx for NetApp ONTAP is connected.
+For this disaster recovery solution, we created connectivity to AWS FSx ONTAP from the on-premises network.
+So, it can be terminated at the AWS VPC (Virtual Private Gateway or Transit Gateway) where FSx ONTAP is connected.

 VPN setup can be route-based or policy-based.
 With a route-based setup, the endpoints exchange the routes automatically and setup learns the route to the newly created subnets.
 With a policy- based setup, you must define the local and remote subnets, and, when new subnets are added and allowed to communicate in the IPSec tunnel, you must update the routes.